digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/implementations/daml-finance-instrument-structuredproduct.rst

 - :ref:`BarrierReverseConvertible.Instrument <module-daml-finance-instrument-structuredproduct-barrierreverseconvertible-instrument-95793>`:
   Instrument implementation for barrier reverse convertibles
 - :ref:`BarrierReverseConvertible.Factory <module-daml-finance-instrument-structuredproduct-barrierreverseconvertible-factory-6075>`:
-  Factory implementation to instantiate barrier reverse convertibles
+  Factory implementation to instantiate Barrier Reverse Convertibles

 Check out the page on
 :doc:`How to use the Structured Products package <../../instruments/structured-product>`